kvtrice/skin-stack/README.md

   - `last_name`
   - `email`
   - `password`
-- Expected Response: `201 Created`
+- Expected Response: `201 CREATED`
   - Return all data *excluding* `password`
 - Authentication: None for registering a user.
 Password is hashed upon registration using Bcrypt.